MIDS-scaling-up/v2/week13/README.md

-# Lecture 2: The Cloud
+# Lecture 13: Industry use cases

-In this lecture, we will talked about Clouds in general and the Cloud that we will be using, the IBM Softlayer Cloud, in particular
+In this lecture, we will talk about Industry use cases and genomics in particular

 ## Reading: